Pastorale (short story)

-Plot Summary
+Plot summary

 The story opens with an unidentified narrator, a member of the rural village who relates the details of a gruesome incident in the local vernacular.

-Barbie, a native of an unspecified small town, returns home at the age of 26 after working with traveling shows since a teenager.
+Burbie, a native of an unspecified small town, returns home at the age of 26 after working with traveling shows since a teenager.
 Now employed strictly as a day laborer, he haunts the pool halls and barber shops, presenting himself as world wise and distinctively superior to the local denizens.
 Barbie is a sharp dresser and well-groomed.

-Barbie is drawn to Lida.
-During Barbie’s sojourning, she had worked in a dry goods store.
+Burbie is drawn to Lida.
+During Burbie's sojourning, she had worked in a dry goods store.
 A well-dressed, attractive young woman, Lida enjoyed male companionship.
 She is now pregnant and married to a well-to-do man, much older than her, who lives outside of town.
-Barbie and Lida engage in trysts, a fact that the townspeople are well aware, of which Barbie makes no attempt to conceal.
-They conspire to murder Lida’s husband, concerned that her spouse may have been alerted to their affair.
+Burbie and Lida engage in trysts, a fact that the townspeople are well aware, of which Burbie makes no attempt to conceal.
+They conspire to murder Lida's husband, concerned that her spouse may have been alerted to their affair.
 They also feel pressure from the local Ku Klux Klan affiliate, who promote family values among whites.

-Barbie enlists a local man, Hutch, who has a reputation for violence and cruelty, to assist him with the plot.
+Burbie enlists a local man, Hutch, who has a reputation for violence and cruelty, to assist him with the plot.
 Hutch is lured into the conspiracy to murder by the promise that the victim possesses a hidden treasure of hard cash.
 Lida is sent out of town to establish her innocence, and two men, drunk on corn liquor approach the old man’s home stealthily in a horse-drawn wagon.
-Begging sanctuary from the cold, Lida’s husband invites them indoors, and Hutch crushes his skull with a wrench, killing him.
+Begging sanctuary from the cold, Lida's husband invites them indoors, and Hutch crushes his skull with a wrench, killing him.

 The hidden treasure turns out to be $23 in cash.
-Barbie attempts to placate the outraged Hutch.
-Fleeing the home with the corpse in the wagon, the men dismember the body, Hutch insisting that Barbie sever the head of the victim and present it as a gift to Lida.
+Burbie attempts to placate the outraged Hutch.
+Fleeing the home with the corpse in the wagon, the men dismember the body, Hutch insisting that Burbie sever the head of the victim and present it as a gift to Lida.
 The headless body is hastedly buried.
 Hutch descends into madness, jumps into a creek and drowns.
 Burbie flees to his home.
 Local residents discover the remains of the murdered man.
 The deceased Hutch is assumed to be the murderer.

 Weeks pass, and the local constable is skeptical about the case.
-Burbie’s mental condition begins to deteriorate in public places due to his sense of guilt.
+Burbie's mental condition begins to deteriorate in public places due to his sense of guilt.
 He and Lida confess to their crime and are arrested.
-Barbie accepts Jesus as his personal savior while he awaits his imminent hanging.
+Burbie accepts Jesus as his personal savior while he awaits his imminent hanging.